Checking assumptions in regression

 References

 • Belsley, D. A., Kuh, E. & Welsch, R. E. (1980).
 Regression Diagnostics: Identifying influential data and sources of collinearity.
-New York: John Wiley.
+John Wiley.

 • Berry, W. D. & Feldman, S. (1985).
 Multiple regression in practice.
 London: Sage Publications.